CMSgov/dpc-app/dpc-web/README.md

 # README
-This is the *draft* version of the Data Point of Care (DPC) website.
-The website has a sign-up section allowing providers to volunteer for beta-testing the DPC application.
+This is the frontend for various pages located on the DPC website.
+The website has a sign-up section allowing providers to volunteer for beta-testing the DPC application (aka "sandbox").
 The sign-up section, and whatever functionality and specialized content that we provide signed up beta participants will require authentication to view.
 In addition, there is an administrator portal to manage the registration and communications with the participants.

 All of the static public pages are now hosted on a separate static site.
 This may result in broken links when run locally.
+See [dpc-static-site](https://github.com/CMSgov/dpc-static-site) for additional details.

 ## Installation of Ruby
-This is a Ruby on Rails driven website, so you'll need Ruby and a few "gems" to get up and running.
-Installing Ruby and Rails, as well as PostGresql - the database on a Windows environment is difficult, and beyond the scope of this document - sorry, but you'll need a third party package to install Ruby, such as [Ruby Installer](https://rubyinstaller.org/). **Disclaimer**: the previous sentence was not an endorsement.

-The situation for OSX is much, much simpler using [Homebrew](https://brew.sh).
-You can install ruby directly from Ruby's site (https://www.ruby-lang.org/en/).
-Using homebrew, you can also install ruby directly.

-### Optional Installation of Homebrew to install Ruby or Rbenv
+This project is built with Ruby on Rails.
+To run it locally, you’ll need:
+ - Ruby (version specified in .ruby-version)
+ - Bundler and the gems listed in the Gemfile

+### Installing Ruby via homebrew (recommended)
 We can use homebrew to install ruby directly, or to install both a ruby version manager (rbenv) and a gemset manager(rbenv gemset).
 To install homebrew, either navigate to the homebrew link and follow the directions, or in the terminal window issue the following

 ```bash